 Ohio man admits to selling cocaine

-WHEELING, WEST VIRGINIA – Erick Lamont Stanback Singleton, of Cleveland, Ohio, has admitted to a drug charge, U.S. Attorney Bill Powell announced.
+WHEELING, WEST VIRGINIA – Anthony L. Turner, of Toledo, Ohio, has admitted to a drug charge, Acting United States Attorney Randolph J. Bernard announced.

-Singleton faces at least one and up to 40 years of incarceration and a fine of up to $2,000,000.
+Turner is facing up to 20 years of incarceration and a fine of up to $1,000,000.
 Under the Federal Sentencing Guidelines, the actual sentence imposed will be based upon the seriousness of the offenses and the prior criminal history, if any, of the defendant.